-2017 Strategic Objectives: ŭ Ō \geq Ŏ Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration The 2017 collection system project rehabilitated 2.1% of the system (under construction) and the 2018 project is planned to rehabilitate 2.2% (out to bid).
-Both projects exceed the goal of 1.3%.
-1B Continue to Implement an Asset Management program ~ Phase 1A continued in Quarter 2.
-1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station > The project is delayed by one year due to delays in loan approval from the SWRCB.
+001- C Complete On Track Watch Delayed 2017 St 1A rategic Objectives: Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration C O V M De Status: The 2017 collection system project rehabilitated 2.2% of the system.
+The 2018 project is planned to rehabilitate 2.2% (under construction).
+The 2019 project (in design) is planned to rehabilitate 2.1%.
+All projects exceed the goal of 1.3%.
+1B Continue to Implement an Asset Management program ~ Phase 1A continued Quarter 4.
+1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station • Loan approval from the SWRCB is expected to occur next fiscal year.
 Currently anticipate construction in 2019-2020.
-1D Update the Collection System Master Plan and Treatment Plant Master Plan > The Collection System Master Plan is scheduled for FY19/20 and the Treatment Plant Master Plan is scheduled for FY20/21.
-1E Study whether to implement a Private Lateral Program The 2017 pilot project was constructed.
-Flow monitoring and additional projects are scheduled.
-2A Conduct study of sewer service charge and capacity charge methodologies for residential customers and development, and make recommendation for Board consideration > Board adopted Ordinance addressing ADUs in Q1.
-Staff has hired rate consultant to perform analysis on policy options.
-Next check in with the Board expected in March 2018.
-2B Evaluate long-term liabilities, including pension liability and OPEB liability, and develop policy options for Board consideration. > Presentation to Finance Committee is scheduled for January 2018, and full Board discuss in March 2018.
-2C Conduct comprehensive review of strategies for developing non-rate/non-fee based revenues, including land leases, and provide options.
-Ongoing.
-Updates provided to Lands Committee and in closed session, when appropriate.
+1D Update the Collection System Master Plan and Treatment Plant Master Plan • The Collection System Master Plan is scheduled for FY19/20 (may start early in FH 18/19) and the Treatment Plant Master Plan is scheduled for FY20/21.
+1E Study whether to implement a Private Lateral Program • The 2017 pilot project was constructed.
+Flow monitoring was delayed due to lack of rainfall in winter 17/18.
+Flow monitoring is rescheduled and additional projects are planned.
+2A Conduct study of sewer service charge and capacity charge methodologies for residential customers and development, and make recommendation for Board consideration < Board adopted Ordinance addressing ADUs in Fall 2017.
+Rate consultant presented findings regarding billing procedures in June 2018.
+Consultant will present capacity charge study results to Board in August 2018.
+2B Evaluate long-term liabilities, including pension liability and OPEB liability, and develop policy options for Board consideration. ~ Complete.
+Board adopted policy in May 2018, and funded the policy in the FY 18/19 Budget.
+2C Conduct comprehensive review of strategies for developing non-rate/non-fee based revenues, including land leases, and provide options. • Ongoing.
+Board approved Lease Option for floating solar on treatment ponds in June 2016.

-2017 9 Strategic Objectives: Complete On Track Watch Delayed Status: 3A Reengage with winery industry to understand and evaluate options for mutually beneficial alternatives for managing winery waste > Staff will continue to study options this fiscal year.
-3B Continue to evaluate opportunities for shared services > Ongoing.
-3C Develop Business Continuity Plan as part of disaster mitigation > Plan for SCADA backup currently being developed for inclusion in CIP for FY 18/19.
-Kick-off of other planning efforts in October 2017.
-3D Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. > Ongoing.
-Recommendation to Board scheduled for February 2018.
-4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs > New Operators-in-Training, lab interns and engineering interns ongoing.
-Participated in BAYWORK strategic planning session regarding internships, career paths, and schools outreach.
-4B Conduct Employee Survey in Fall 2017 > Survey was administered in November 2017.
-Results will be presented to the Board in Q3.
+)17 S trategic Objectives: Complete On Track Watch Delayed Status: 3A Reengage with winery industry to understand and evaluate options for mutually beneficial alternatives for managing winery waste ✓ Staff will continue to study options this fiscal year.
+Upda to the Board is planned for Jul 2018.
+3B Continue to evaluate opportunities for shared services ~ Ongoing.
+3C Develop Business Continuity Plan as part of disaster mitigation ~ Plan for SCADA backup currently being developed for inclusion in CIP for FY 18/19 Emergency communications equipment has been ordered at is currently being installed.
+3D Evaluate and recommend ways to reduce energy and chemistry consumption in treatment process and collection system. ~ Options presented to Board in February 2018.
+Analysis ongoing.
+4A Promote NapaSan as progressive, professional workplace through engagement and the development and promotion of internships and "in training" programs ~ New Operators-in-Training, la interns and engineering intern ongoing.
+Participated in BAYWORK strategic plannin session regarding internships, career paths, and schools outreach.
+In Q4, engaged with Napa High teachers and stude re: water career pathways.
+4B Conduct Employee Survey in Fall 2017 < Complete.
 4C Explore a Total Compensation Study > Complete.
-Discussion was held with the Board in Q2.
-Decision not to pursue a study until closer to end date of labor contracts.
-4D Prepare for and begin MOU Negotiations > Work to begin in Fall 2019.
-4E Address succession planning through supervisory/management training and an internal mentorship program > Ongoing.
+4D Prepare for and begin MOU Negotiations ~ Work to begin in Fall 2019.
+4E Address succession planning through supervisory/management training and an internal mentorship program ~ Ongoing.
+New succession plat developed for Collection Wor Technician, with training beginning in Spring 2018.